-Checking the installed Codex CLI version confirms the local build before troubleshooting unexpected behavior, comparing results across machines, or attaching accurate details to an issue report.
+Checking the installed Codex CLI version confirms which local build the current shell will run before troubleshooting command behavior, comparing environments, or deciding whether the CLI still needs an upgrade.

 Related: How to install Codex CLI with Homebrew